Instagram Tips & Strategies

 By Spencer Lanoue

-Missing an important Instagram notification for a comment, DM, or mention can feel incredibly frustrating, especially when you're managing a brand or creative account.
+Missing an important Instagram notification for a comment, DM, or mention can feel incredibly frustrating, especially if you're managing a brand or creative account.
 One missed message can mean a lost customer or a missed collaboration opportunity.
 This guide walks you through every possible fix, from simple in-app settings to more advanced device-level troubleshooting, so you can get your notifications back on track and never miss an important interaction again.

 Why Aren't My Instagram Notifications Working?